dfinity/response-verification/README.md

 ## Introduction

-The Internet Computer Protocol features two primary types of calls that be used to interact with canisters: query calls and update calls.
+The Internet Computer Protocol features two primary types of calls that can be used to interact with canisters: query calls and update calls.

 | Query Calls                                            | Update Calls                                        |
 | ------------------------------------------------------ | --------------------------------------------------- |